Mindwtr

 Alternatives to Mindwtr

-GTD-style task managers range from simple to complex, cloud to local.
+GTD-style task managers range from simple to full-featured, local to cloud-based.

 Todoist